zanetworker/hcp-sizer/README.md

 # Hosted Control Plane Sizing Calculator

-This repository contains a command-line tool for calculating the sizing requirements of self-managed hosted control planes (HCP) OpenShift clusters.
+This repository contains a command-line tool for calculating the sizing requirements of self-managed hosted control planes (HCP) for Red Hat OpenShift.

 The tool factors in CPU, memory, and ETCD storage based on the workload characteristics and the expected Queries Per Second (QPS) rate to the KubeAPI server to give you the best estimates based on studies performed by performance and scale teams.